About us

 The Model WTO is the biggest and most complete simulation of WTO’s Ministerial negotiations in the world.

 The Model WTO provides a unique opportunity for future decision makers to experience the debates of the World Trade Organisation.
-Every year since 1997, students from around the world have been invited to Switzerland to debate and exchange on the most interesting topics related to international Trade.
+Every year since 1997, 70+ students from over 30 countries worldwide are invited to Switzerland to debate and exchange on the most relevant and interesting topics related to International Trade.
+The event connects students, ideas and cultures.

 Students represent twelve nations in groups of six delegates.
 Each of them takes part in a committee focused on a specific topic.
 In total, six committees will engage students to actively debate on trade related issues through various perspectives.
 While delegates defend their national interests, two chairpersons in every committee guide them towards an agreement.
 The key chairpersons have received specific training during a year by a WTO counsellor at the University of St. Gallen prior to the negotiations.
 Further, WTO trade experts assist the committees in their negotiations.

-The event is organised by 7 students of the University of St. Gallen who are supported by an advisory board consisting of renown trade experts to ensure the quality of the event.
-The Model WTO also benefits from the help of members of the WTO Secretariat and the Graduate Institute to provide the best possible content.
+The event is organised by nine students of the University of St. Gallen who are supported by an advisory board consisting of renown trade experts to ensure the quality of the event.
+The Model WTO also benefits from the support of members of the WTO Secretariat and the Graduate Institute to provide the best possible content.

 Structure